-However, in a Chapter 13 bankruptcy you will prepare – with your lawyer’s help – a detailed plan to pay certain debts such as catching up missed home or vehicle payments and taxes that may not be discharged.
+However, in a Chapter 13 bankruptcy, you will prepare – with your lawyer’s help – a detailed plan to pay certain debts such as catching up on missed home or vehicle payments and taxes that may not be discharged.
 Depending upon your income and property the plan may require you to pay nothing to your unsecured creditors or some portion of the unsecured debt.
 Any unsecured debt not required to be paid will be discharged (erased).
 The Ch 13 plan will be 36-60 months depending upon your income.

 Is Bankruptcy Right for You?

 Bankruptcy isn’t for everyone.
 Speaking candidly, bankruptcy is a last-resort option, and if you are struggling with debt, you may have alternatives to bankruptcy.
 Before you file for bankruptcy, discuss those alternatives with a North Carolina bankruptcy lawyer.

 Bankruptcy provides a second opportunity to those who have debts that they can’t possibly pay.
 Over time, filing for bankruptcy can be advantageous, but only if you plan properly and commit yourself to taking full advantage of the opportunity that bankruptcy provides.